openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

 queue*.messages design considerationsdesign considerations message queues For example, Compute communicates to block storage services and networking services through the message queue.
 Also, you can optionally enable notifications for any service.
-RabbitMQ, Qpid, and 0mq are all popular choices for a message-queue service.
+RabbitMQ, Qpid, and Zeromq are all popular choices for a message-queue service.
 In general, if the message queue fails or becomes inaccessible, the cluster grinds to a halt and ends up in a read-only state, with information stuck at the point where